openreferral/hsds_example_profile/README.md

 }
 ```

-In this example we add a new path which provides a GET request API endpoint.
+In this example, we add a new path which provides a GET request API endpoint.
 For illustrative purposes, we then define two different ways of attaching parameters to this new API endpoint.

 Firstly, we provide a `search` parameter.
 This is re-used across a lot of the endpoints defined in the core HSDS API specification, so its details are actually stored in a `components` array elsewhere in the `openapi.json` file and can simply be referenced and re-used.
 You can find a list of the parameters in the `components` array starting [here](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json#L542).

 Secondly, we define a new parameter which is not already in the components list: `location_id`.
 This corresponds to the `id` property on the [location object](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#location) as defined in HSDS.
 The parameter is defined via a [OpenAPI parameter object](https://spec.openapis.org/oas/latest.html#parameter-object).

-Next we define the `responses` for this request.
-We provide a response for `200`, which is a succesful response and the most useful for us to define explicitly.
+Next, we define the `responses` for this request.
+We provide a response for `200`, which is a successful response and the most useful for us to define explicitly.
 This should be an [OpenAPI Responses object](https://spec.openapis.org/oas/latest.html#responsesObject).
 In our case, we are returning some JSON and actually defining a mini JSON-schema in the `schema` key, which should be used to validate the response body.
 Our schema is simply an array which matches the `Page` component (to enable Pagination) AND the `items` in the array reference the compiled HSDS schema for the [Organization object](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#organization).
 If you have made changes to the `Organization` object in your Profile, you should replace this URI with a reference to the compiled schema of your Profile's `organization.json` file.

 **An alternative method &ndash; editing the /organizations endpoint**